nup002/Mathboard/docs/first_setup.md

 > interpret keyboard signals differently based on layout settings, and USB devices like Mathpad cannot detect your
 > computer's layout automatically.
 >
-> No keyboard in existence sends actual letters, they all send 'keycodes' which are interpreted into symbols by the
+> Keyboards do not send actual letters.
+Instead they send 'keycodes' which are interpreted into symbols by the
 > OS.
 When a Norwegian keyboard user clicks the key for 'å', the letter 'å' is never sent.
 Instead, the keyboard sends
 > the keycode for 'left bracket' (`[`) which is then interpreted as 'å' by the OS.